OwlyCode/php-cli/README.md

 ## Customization

-Everything is configured in a Pimple container that you can found in the `src/Container` folder.
+Everything is configured in a Pimple container that can be found in the `src/Container` folder.